jasonbot/weblog/content/weblog/modern-python-features-that-are-still-sinking-in.md

 Long ago I spent entirely too long fighting with [Twisted](https://twisted.org/) (and writing more boilerplate than substance) and became convinced that asynchronous programming, though its improved performance on I/O bound tasks (that is, every task you'd realistically expect to see in a professional setting) outweigh the pain caused by writing them (allegedly).

-I was always a big fan of the [gevent](http://www.gevent.org/) library because it let you write async code that looked like syncronous code.
+I was always a big fan of the [gevent](http://www.gevent.org/) library because it let you write async code that looked like synchronous code.
 Like a decent language like Go or Java let you do.

 Instead, Python has fallen prey to the nasty [colored functions](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) bug and added, almost identically, Javascript's approach to async.
 Booo.
 It even [abuses the iterator protocol](https://peps.python.org/pep-0492/) to achieve its dark ends.